-UI Path is a technology company that provides a comfortable and intuitive software with robots.
+UI Path is a technology company that provides comfortable and intuitive software with robots.
 You can teach these robots to do a plethora of different activities, allowing human workers to use their time to do tasks that actually add value to the product or services offered.

-Gustavo Bonkoski, from our Key Accounts team, says that UI Path and Pipefy have much in common: for instance, both companies create a lean process through a user-friendly software, that doesn’t require IT knowledge to implement: “UI Path and Pipefy have a similar purpose.
+Gustavo Bonkoski, from our Key Accounts team, says that UI Path and Pipefy have much in common: for instance, both companies create a lean process through user-friendly software, that doesn’t require IT knowledge to implement: “UI Path and Pipefy have a similar purpose.
 They work in the automation of non-core processes, just like us.
 Often, these processes are neglected, but they are the best way to enhance a company’s efficiency.”

-The best part is that UI Path can be used with Pipefy through an integration.
-UI Path can be used to create demands, move them inside the phases, fill in text fields and much more.
+The best part is that UI Path can be used with Pipefy through integration.
+UI Path can be used to create demands, move them inside the phases, fill in text fields, and much more.
 That way, you can continuously improve your process by cutting down on time waste that is caused by using your team to perform tasks that are better off getting automatized.

 UI Path Together

 To celebrate the opening of the first UI Path in Brazil, the company hosted the event UI Path Together, in São Paulo, on March 28.
 The event was exclusive for UI Path’s partners, clients and invited companies.

 Four Pipefy employees went there to find out how to use this technology in our office, and of course, to help our clients.